coshx/caravel/README.md

 `CaravelInit` is an internal event, sent by the JS part for triggering the `whenReady` method.

 Also, the default bus is named `default`.
-If you use that name for a custom bus, Caravel will automatically switch to the default one.
+If you use this name for a custom bus, Caravel will automatically switch to the default one.

+Finally, when using a `WKWebView`, Caravel names its script message handler `caravel`.

 ### Keep in mind event and bus names are case-sensitive.